MarkOmelyanenko/MarkOmelyanenko-cloud-computing-image-search/README.md

 ## 📷 Example Use Case

-Upload a query image, select the model and similarity metric, and view the most similar images retrieved from the dataset along with evaluation metrics.
+Type a query image ID, select the model(s) and similarity metric, and view the most similar images retrieved from the dataset along with evaluation metrics.

 ## 🛠️ Tech Stack